MHM0321/MHM0321/README.md

 <h3 align="left">Hi 👋!
-My name is Muhammad Hassaan Moazan and I'm a Software Engineer in making from FAST-NUCES Lahore</h3>
+My name is Muhammad Hassaan Moazan.
+A Software Engineer in making from FAST-NUCES Lahore</h3>

 ###